Mcoins: Building a relatable rewards language

 Moneyview's platform had one incentive mechanism: referrals.
 No rewards program, no internal currency, no systematic way to celebrate user behaviour across their growing product suite — lending, banking, digital gold, UPI.

-The business case was clear: reward users for exploring multiple products, reduce CAC, and create a flywheel that keeps users returning.
-But no one had done the hard work of answering the human question first: what does it feel like to earn rewards on a financial app?
+The business case was clear: reward users for exploring multiple products and create a flywheel that keeps users returning.

 The differentiator

-Unlike most reward programs, Mcoins could be converted to real cash — withdrawn directly to a bank account.
+Unlike most reward programs, Mcoins could be converted to real cash and gold— withdrawn directly to a bank account or converted to gold jewellery.
 This wasn't just points.
-It was money.
+It was money and a precious asset.
 The content had to make that feel real, and trustworthy, and exciting.

 The mandate